 DR TIM EVANS / SCIENCE PHOTO LIBRARY DR TIM EVANS / SCIENCE PHOTO LIBRARY

-Malathion.
-Computer model of a molecule of the organophosphate pesticide malathion.
-It has the formula C10.H19.O6.P.S2.
-The atoms are shown as spheres and are colour- coded: carbon (blue), hydrogen (white), oxygen (red), phosphorus (green) and sulphur (yellow).
-Malathion is a wide- spectrum pesticide used to protect crops from sucking and chewing insects and to treat lice on humans.
+Diazinon.
+Computer model of a molecule of the organophosphate pesticide diazinon.
+It has the formula C12.H21.N2.O3.P.S.
+The atoms are shown as spheres and are colour-coded: carbon (light blue), hydrogen (white), nitrogen (dark blue), oxygen (red), phosphorus (green) and sulphur (yellow).
+Diazinon is used to protect crops and garden plants from sucking and leaf-eating insects and as a household insecticide against fleas, flies and ants.
 It belongs to a class of chemicals called cholinesterase inhibitors, which kill by blocking the enzyme acetylcholinesterase, causing paralysis.
-Large doses of malathion are toxic to humans and can be fatal.
+Large doses of diazinon are toxic to humans and can be fatal.

 Model release not required.
 Property release not required.